mario33881/vscode-blif/README.md

     ```
     > Replace ```<file>``` with the correct file name (example ```vscode-blif-v1.0.1.vsix```)

-* **Second option**: You can also copy this repository folder into the extensions folder:
+* **Third option**: You can also copy this repository folder into the extensions folder:

     * Windows: ```%USERPROFILE%\.vscode\extensions```
     * macOS: ```~/.vscode/extensions```